 Currently this is set at 55, but from April 2028, the Government want to raise this to 57!

 Anyone born before 6th April 1971 will be exempt from the changes and will still be able to access their pensions at age 55.
-However, for those born after this date, things are different.
+However, those born after this date (and before 5th April 1973) will be affected on a transitional basis.
 Some clients will have been planning to retire at 55 and this news may come as a shock, meaning they may need to take another look at their retirement plans.